 Behavioral Health Practice

-The attorneys of Lewis Brisbois’ Behavioral Health Practice provide advice, education, counsel, and litigation services to healthcare systems, hospitals, residential facilities, inpatient and outpatient treatment providers, and industry organizations.
+Lewis Brisbois’s Behavioral Health Practice lawyers provide advice, education, counsel and litigation services to healthcare systems, hospitals, residential facilities, inpatient and outpatient treatment providers and industry organizations.
 Our attorneys have the knowledge and experience to help clients find solutions in the unique behavioral health environment.

-In 2014, we represented two hospital systems in the landmark Washington Supreme Court case In the matter of the Detention of D.W., 332 P.3d 423, which held that the practice of psychiatric boarding in acute care hospitals cannot be used by the state as a remedy for lack of space in appropriate treatment facilities.
+Our team represented two hospital systems in the landmark Washington Supreme Court case In the matter of the Detention of D.W. et al., 332 P.3d 423, which held that the state’s involuntary treatment act does not authorize psychiatric boarding as a method to avoid overcrowding certified evaluation and treatment facilities.

-Our work is driven not just by the needs of our clients, but by the recognition that they serve patients who struggle with complicated mental disorders.
-We are partners with our clients in helping their patients cope with crisis and in improving their patients’ lives.
+Our work is driven not just by the needs of our clients but by the recognition that they serve patients who struggle with complicated mental and substance abuse disorders.
+We partner with our clients in improving their patients’ lives.

 - Civil commitment court litigation